dart-lang/site-www/src/_tutorials/server/cmdline.md

   * Command-line applications need to do input and output.
   * The dart:io library provides I/O functionality.
   * The args package helps define and parse command-line arguments.
-  * A Future represents a value that will be available at some time in the future.
+  * A `Future` object represents a value that will be available at some time in the future.
   * Streams provide a series of asynchronous data events.
   * Most input and output requires the use of streams.
 </div>